swetha-rana/Assignment-2/Part_B/README.md

 **File name :** **Best_model_partB.ipynb**
 **File Description :** This program builds/trains the model with best configurations and test the model on test set and logs the accuracy in wandb
 **Instructions to run the file:** Open the file in google colab.
 Replace the Wandb credentials.
-This file save the CNN model with name "my_best_model.h5".
-We have uploaded "my_best_model.h5" in github.
-You can evaluate the your/this model with test set by uploading the model in colab and changing the path in load_model() function. (please refer the last cell of this program comments for more information).
+This file save the CNN model with name "my_best_model.h5".You can evaluate the your/this model with test set by uploading the model in colab and changing the path in load_model() function. (please refer the last cell of this program comments for more information).

 **Important Functions in the file**: